ntopulos/fivv-gva/README.md

 ## Usage

 Use the `.md` files to edit the content.
-To add a notification, uncomment the corresponding header in `index.md`.
+To add/remove the main notification, (un)comment the corresponding header in `index.md`.

 ## Developpement

 Local Jekyll compilation and web server:

     docker-compose up

 ## Production